William DuVall

-William Bradley DuVall (born September 6, 1967) is an American musician best known as the current co-lead vocalist and rhythm guitarist for the rock band Alice in Chains.
-He joined Alice in Chains in 2006, replacing the band's original lead singer, Layne Staley, who died in 2002, and shares vocal duties with guitarist/vocalist Jerry Cantrell.
-DuVall has recorded three albums with the band: 2009's Black Gives Way to Blue, 2013's The Devil Put Dinosaurs Here, and 2018's Rainier Fog.
-DuVall won an ASCAP Pop Music Award for co-writing the song "I Know" for Dionne Farris in 1996, and has earned three Grammy Award nominations as a member of Alice in Chains.
+William Bradley DuVall (born September 6, 1967) is an American musician.
+He has been the co-lead vocalist and rhythm guitarist of the rock band Alice in Chains since 2006, sharing vocal duties with Jerry Cantrell.
+DuVall joined Alice in Chains after original lead singer Layne Staley's death and has recorded three albums with the band: 2009's Black Gives Way to Blue, 2013's The Devil Put Dinosaurs Here, and 2018's Rainier Fog.
+He won an ASCAP Pop Music Award for co-writing the song "I Know" for Dionne Farris in 1996, and has earned three Grammy Award nominations as a member of Alice in Chains.

 DuVall is also co-founder, lead singer, guitarist, and lyricist for Comes with the Fall.
 Since 2016, he has been the lead vocalist for the supergroup Giraffe Tongue Orchestra.
-In his long musical career, he has played a role in many bands, playing in a variety of genres, an example being the punk rock group Neon Christ.
+During his career, he has played with many bands, in a variety of genres, an example being the punk rock group Neon Christ.
 DuVall's first solo album, One Alone, was released in 2019.